karst-club/karst/static/page_data/rulebook/setting.md

 ## The Mirror Sea
 An ocean between the Eastern Woods, the Southern Swamps, and the Western Sands.
 The Mirror Sea is known for beautiful placid waters punctuated by fogbanks and typhoons.

+## Porta Cortu
+A rowdy and boisterous freeport located on a small island chain.
+Popular with merchants and adventurers.

 ## The Southern Swamps
 The Lagartos and Visita call these Swamps their homeland.
 Comprised of a great river that feeds into an equally great delta, this is a humid and prosperous land.